vmaleze/opentelemetry-hands-on/labs/tp2.md

 kubectl apply -f signoz/ingress.yaml
 ```

+You can check when Signoz is up and running by looking at its pods state with Headlamp.
+Don't forget to switch to the "observabiliy" namespace to find them!

 ## OpenTelemetry

 OpenTelemetry is a collection of APIs, SDKs, and tools.
 Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.